 The recipient is required to give an agreed lecture (usually in January of the following year).

-The recipient is chosen by the Council of the Royal Society on the recommendation of the Michael Faraday Prize Committee.
+The recipient is chosen by the Council of the Royal Society on the recommendation of the Public Engagement Committee.
 Nominations are valid for three cycles of consideration with re-nomination possible after one cycle has passed.

-Professor Frank Close OBE was awarded the 2013 Michael Faraday Prize for his excellent work in science communication.
-He delivered his lecture, The asymmetric Universe, on 28 January 2014.
+Professor Andrea Sella was awarded the 2014 Michael Faraday Prize for his excellent work in science communication.